 Curry died on October 16, 2006, at age 68.

 Armbrister played outfield for the Reds, which won three National League pennants and two World Series championships between 1973 and 1976.
 He played in the minor leagues from 1967 to 1973.

 Armbrister will forever be the talk of World Series drama.
 In the 10th inning of Game 3 of the 1975 World Series, with a runner on base and nobody out, Armbrister collided, ever so slightly, with Boston Red Sox catcher Carlton Fisk at home plate while starting to run out a sacrifice bunt.

 Fisk’s wild throw to second base allowed the base runner to reach third base and eventually score the game’s winning run.
-Home plate umpire Larry Barnett did not make an interference call on Armbrister, a decision which was a source of heated debate after the Reds 6–5 victory.
+Home plate umpire Larry Barnett did not make an interference call on Armbrister, a decision that was a source of heated debate after the Reds’ 6–5 victory.